-So you’ve all seen the Bish Relationship Graph yeah?
+This article refers back to another one featuring the Relationship Graph.
 It’s a way of working out how well our relationships are going.
-Relationships can be full on and can take up a lot of our heart and head space with feelings and stuff.
+Relationships can be full on and can take up a lot of our heart and head space.
 Sometimes we need to take a step back and see what’s really going on.

 For more general advice on how to do relationships read the Brief Guide to Relationships